Check out or latest addition to the product line-up: CYBREI Cranks and components!

 12.9.
 The Consumer bears the burden of proof that the right of withdrawal has been exercised.

 XIII.
-Consumer’s rights and obligations after withdrawal from a Distance Purchase Contract and a Contract concluded away from the Seller’s business premises
+Consumer’s rights and obligations after withdrawal from a Distance Contract or a contract concluded outside the Seller’s business premises

 13.1.
-Within 14 days from the date of withdrawal from the Contract, the Consumer is obliged to send the goods back or hand them over to the Seller or a designated person.
-The time limit shall be deemed to have been complied with if the Consumer sends back the goods no later than on the last day of the time limit.
+If the Consumer withdraws from a contract concerning goods, the Consumer is obliged to send the goods back or hand them over to the Seller or to a person designated by the Seller no later than 14 days from the date of withdrawal from the contract.
+This shall not apply if the Seller proposes to collect the goods personally or through a person designated by the Seller.
+The time limit shall be deemed to have been complied with if the Consumer sends the goods back no later than on the last day of the time limit.

 13.2.
 When withdrawing from the Contract, the Consumer shall only bear the costs of returning the goods, unless the Seller has agreed to bear the costs himself or has failed to comply with the information obligation.

 13.3.
-The Consumer shall be liable for the reduction in the value of the goods resulting from the handling of the goods beyond the scope necessary to ascertain the characteristics and functionality of the goods if the Seller has failed to comply with the information obligation pursuant to Section 15(1)(f) of Act No. 108/2024 Coll.
+The Consumer shall be liable for any reduction in the value of the goods resulting from handling the goods beyond what is necessary to establish their nature, characteristics and functionality.
+This shall not apply if the Seller has failed to comply with the statutory information obligation concerning the Consumer’s right of withdrawal.

 14.1.
 The Seller is obliged to refund all payments, including transport, delivery, postage and other costs, to the Consumer within 14 days from the date of receipt of the notice of withdrawal from the Contract.